JaHes/bittrex-py/README.md

 Make sure you have the proper permissions set on your API keys for these to work.

 **.balance('currency')**
-Used to retrieve the balance from your account for a specific currency.
+Used to retrieve the balance from your account.
 A specific currency can be requested.
 *Parameters:*

 parameter|required|description